-There’s no rule book when it comes to babies, especially their sleeping habits.
+Unfortunately there’s no rule book when it comes to baby sleep.
 But, if your little one experiences restless sleep, it may impact the sleeping patterns of other members of the family.

 So, understanding some common sleeping cues and equipping yourself with a toolkit of tips to help temporarily settle them may make bedtime more manageable.

 The amount of sleep your child gets and how frequently they wake will change over time as they grow and develop (1).
 It’s important to remember that every child is unique, especially when it comes to their sleeping habits.
 If you have any concerns about your child’s sleep, talk to your health professional.

 When it comes to their sleeping habits, no two babies are the same.
 While some drift off with relative ease, others may experience disturbed sleep.

 At around 6-12 months old, some babies may also experience separation difficulty at sleep time.
 This may mean they resist falling asleep and wake frequently during the night.

 If your baby cries when you leave the room, it may upset them if you try to sneak out (6).
 Instead, it may help them feel more secure if you stay with them until they are calm (6).

 If you’re looking for ways to help reduce your child’s separation difficulty, you may like to try the stepladder approach.

 By identifying your little one’s signs of tiredness, you may be able to help settle them for sleep before they become overtired or too agitated.
 Try settling your baby as soon as you notice them displaying sleeping cues.
 If they become too tired, it may be more difficult for them to settle.